Search

 Is Privacy a Right?

-That question was raised through a tweet by Raouf Eldeeb (@raouf777) in response to a post of mine titled Privacy is Personal.
-Specifically:
+I started wondering about it following a tweeted response by Raouf Eldeeb (@raouf777) to Privacy is Personal:

 It is also a fundamental right, not a privilege to be bestowed on anyone.
 The individual should have the right to determine the extent of his privacy.

-I agree with both of Raouf's points, which almost go without saying.
-Because, well, of course privacy is a right.
-Hasn't it always been?

-Well, no—or not exactly.
-And not right away, or maybe even yet.

-Let's start with what Yuval Noah Harari says about rights in his book Sapiens—A Brief History of Humankind (Harper, 2011, 2104):
+While I agreed automatically with both of Raouf's points, I began to wonder about all kinds of rights, including privacy.
+That's because I was haunted by what Yuval Noah Harari says about rights in his book Sapiens—A Brief History of Humankind (Harper, 2011, 2104):

 Sapiens rule the world, because we are the only animal that can cooperate flexibly in large numbers….We cooperate effectively with strangers because we believe in things like gods, nations, money and human rights.
 Yet none of these things exists outside the stories that people invent and tell one another.
 There are no gods in the universe, no nations, no money and no human rights—except in the common imagination of human beings….